Value-State Gated Attention for Mitigating Extreme-Token Phenomena in Transformers

 \textbf{Training dynamics.} The evolution of key metrics during training, presented in~\Fref{fig:bb2}, provides clear evidence that VGA breaks the mutual reinforcement cycle.
 We track several metrics: (i) Backcopy risk and Bigram risk measure model performance on the two sub-tasks, with lower values being better. (ii) $Attn_{\text{<}s\text{>}}$ is the average attention weight directed to the <$s$> token from non-trigger queries. (iii) $||Val_{\text{<}s\text{>}}||$ is the L2 norm of the <$s$> token's value state. (iv) $\Delta logit._{\text{<}s\text{>}}$ is calculated by taking the attention logit for the sink key <$s$> and subtracting the mean of the logits for all other keys, averaged over non-trigger queries.
 A higher $\Delta logit._{\text{<}s\text{>}}$ indicates a stronger pre-softmax bias toward the sink token.
 The vanilla model (left) exhibits the cycle's characteristic signature: as the model learns, $Attn_{\text{<}s\text{>}}$ and $\Delta logit._{\text{<}s\text{>}}$ steadily increase.
 Concurrently, $||Val_{\text{<}s\text{>}}||$ collapses toward zero.
 This inverse relationship is the hallmark of the pathological feedback loop.
-The dynamics of the VGA model (right) present a fundamentally different result.
-While the model learns the task equally well, the pathological signals all remain stable at healthy, non-extreme levels throughout training.
+The IGA model (middle) effectively slows and reduces the magnitude of the increase in the attention-related metrics, indicating a weaker pre-softmax bias and a less destructive feedback cycle compared to Vanilla.
+Nevertheless, the VGA model (right) stands out by demonstrating fundamentally different training dynamics, where the model learns the task equally well, the pathological signals all remain stable at healthy, non-extreme levels throughout training.

 \textbf{Enhanced interpretability.} VGA enhances interpretability by using a gate $g_j$ to disentangle a token's attention weight from its informational contribution.
 This provides an explicit signal for a `no-op' operation, where high attention can be paired with a near-zero gate.
 This resolves a key ambiguity of vanilla attention, where a high attention score can signify either importance or pathology.
 The results in~\Fref{fig:bb} validate this enhancement by illustrating the vanilla model's ambiguous state, where high attention on the sink token is paired with the suppression of its value norm.
 The VGA model exhibits stable attention and value norms, demonstrating its dedicated no-op mechanism prevents the formation of the pathological attention sinks.
 Consequently, VGA's attention patterns become a more faithful and reliable indicator of the model's internal information seeking process.